Kevkm/Fortnote/README.md

-#Fortnote- An Encrypted Notes App
+'#'Fortnote- An Encrypted Notes App
 ----------------------------------------------
 Fortnote is an Android application designed to store notes in a secure and private way.
 Fortnote allows users to take notes on their phone and encrypt the note with the touch of a button.
 This application